TwilioDevEd/eta-notifications-rails/README.md

    export TWILIO_PHONE_NUMBER=Your Twilio Phone Number
    ```

+1. Update the seeds file with some valid phone numbers.

+   Make sure you will update the phone numbers at `db/seeds.rb` with valid
+   information.

 1. Create database and run migrations:

    _Make sure you have installed [PostgreSQL](http://www.postgresql.org/).
 If on